upperlinecode/CS-and-the-City-Curriculum/data/visualization.md

 ## Close

+> Depending on time, this may be a more authentic activity as a homework assignment - it will be easier to notice data visualizations if students are primed to recognize them.

 - Describe a data visualization you've seen outside of school.
 It could be during a sports match, an online game, in a book/tv show/movie, or anywhere else.
 	- What data did the visualization show?
 	- What was the message of the visualization?